Postoperative fistula treatment. Removal of ligature suture endoscopic Ligature fistula postoperative scar treatment

 • checking the suture material for sterility;

-Medical treatment is prescribed:
+Drug treatment is prescribed:

-• antibiotics (, Ceftriaxone, Norfloxacin, Levofloxacin);
+• antibiotics (Ceftriaxone, Norfloxacin, Levofloxacin);

 • local antiseptics in the form of powders and water-soluble ointments (Levomikol, Trimistin);